 Clearly, pleading to a lesser charge can help you avoid a domestic violence conviction along with specific harsh collateral consequences that would normally occur.

-To give readers a better understanding of reduced charges in domestic violence cases, our California criminal defense lawyers are providing an overview below.
+To give readers a better understanding of reduced charges in domestic violence cases, we are providing an overview below.

 Reasons Why a Prosecutor Might Consider a Reduced Charge